vncntvandriessche/cheatsheets/awk.md

 ### 1.4 Selection
-> Selection patterns can be conbined with logical operators
+> Selection patterns can be combined with logical operators

   - Selection by comparison
   - Selection by computation